Québec

 A stable, entrenched, return-to-retail system for soft drink and beer containers run by Recyc-Québec, a crown corporation.
 The province's system is characterized by a strong deposit refund system and a new initiative to require industry to fund curbside collection for all remaining containers not part of the deposit-return system.

-The system is dominated by return-to-retail for soft drinks.
-Soft drink distributors have a territory where they sell their products and are responsible for picking up the empties from retail stores in their area.
-Bottlers collect the deposit from retailers who recoup it on sale.
-Bottlers remit the deposit to Recyc-Québec, a crown corporation which oversees the system.
-Once the containers are returned the bottlers pay the retailer the refund plus a handling fee.
-Recyc-Québec reimburses the bottlers for redeemed deposits and the handling fee.
-Unredeemed deposits reside with Recyc-Québec for the management of the system.
-Bottlers keep the scrap revenues.
+The system is dominated by return-to-retail.
+Soft drink distributors sell their products and pick up the empties from retail stores in their territory.
+Once the containers are returned, the bottlers pay the retailer the refund plus a handling fee ("Return Incentive").
+Bottlers keep the scrap revenues from the containers they collect.

 Unlike most areas in Canada, Québec retailers (both large supermarkets and corner grocery/convenience stores a.k.a. depanneurs) are satisfied with handling refunds on beer and soft drink containers.
 They see it as a convenience service to their customers and a way of generating return traffic to their locations.